-are needed, usually every 6 or 12 months and we shall ask you to make an appointment with the doctor or nurse.
+are needed, usually every 6 or 12 months, occasionally more frequently and we shall ask you to make an appointment with the doctor or nurse.
 There are certain important checks we need to perform to ensure your medicines are still doing their job and are not causing any problems and that your condition is monitored.
 When the computer indicates a review is due, please do not delay as the computer blocks any further issues once you are overdue.
 If you have been unable to come in time, please NEVER stop your medicines; let us know the circumstances and we shall issue a prescription to keep you going.

 Ask us to help synchronise your medicines so you can request them all in one go.

 Certain medicines such as the Contraceptive Pill or HRT (Hormone Replacement Therapy) can be supplied in 6 month quantities for your convenience but to do this the nurse or doctor may need to see you.

 , which you may have only occasionally, can be requested by E-Consult and we may need to contact you.Hospital Outpatient prescriptions

 are commonly given as requests for the GP to prescribe.
 These are not urgent (if they are, the hospital doctor should prescribe these).
 Sometimes the prescription will be intended for dispensing at the hospital pharmacy, especially if the need is urgent or the drugs are for hospital supply only.
 Please check carefully - sometimes we are not able to supply particular drugs on a GP prescription.
 Private prescriptions

 from another doctor should normally be cashed at a pharmacy.
 We are not obliged to convert these to NHS prescriptions though if we have referred you we may be able to at the doctor's discretion.
 The responsibility for starting a new medication sits with the doctor prescribing.